moaojarco/cli-moao/README.md

 This script will create or delete a React / Vue component.

-> Note: Now detect if you're using create-react-app, Next.js or Vite.
+> Note: Now detect if you're using create-react-app, Next.js, Vite or Remix.

 ## How usage?